riceissa/issarice.com/wiki/things I wish I knew earlier.md

 2. i read for a bit. anytime i come across something interesting/new, i add it to anki. (this part needs a lot of explanation)
 3. if i come across a part of a book that requires some sort of verification, i do that, using pencil and a notebook.
 4. i work out some exercises or make up my own. after i finish an exercise, if it was not a too tedious one, i write it up and add it to anki (in a separate problems deck). writing this up sometimes catches subtle errors i had in my original reasoning. while i do this, i might also search up solutions to see if there is a better way to do it.
 This deck is designed so that i see this problem only about a month later, which is a good test to see if i've successfully internalized the material. for writing up proofs in anki, it's better to err on the side of being pedantic/meticulous, because in a few months you may have forgotten subtle things which cause small errors in your proof (which would be hard to notice if your proof writeup is hand-wavy).
-5. if i encounter something i don't understand, i write a question down, in a notebook or text file or maybe math SE. sometimes, i will be able to answer this question in a few months, after i've learned more things. but other times, it's something that seems difficult to answer, so i don't get a quick answer.
+5. if i encounter something i don't understand, i write a question down, in a notebook or text file or maybe math SE (really it should be written in a [spaced inbox](https://github.com/riceissa/spaced-inbox) but i didn't have this back then). sometimes, i will be able to answer this question in a few months, after i've learned more things. but other times, it's something that seems difficult to answer, so i don't get a quick answer.
 (I haven't tried this, but it might be good to find a [tutor](https://www.greaterwrong.com/posts/tmWMuY5HCSNXXZ9oq/buck-s-shortform/comment/dcR3jmeZBc3EdDbrh) in the subject and ask them all your questions.
 One problem for me is that many of the things i want to learn don't have tutors listed on wyzant.)
 6. if i come up with a better explanation of something, or a better systematization, i will write it up. these days, i put these on the [ML subwiki userspace](https://machinelearning.subwiki.org/wiki/User:IssaRice).
 7. in the evening, i go through my daily anki reviews (including the problems deck).